Insprill/map-displays/README.md

   <p align="center">
     A Spigot library and plugin to easily display images and videos on maps.
     <br />
-    <b>WARNING: This library is a work-in-progress and breaking changes may occur at any time!</b>
+    <b>WARNING: This is a work-in-progress and breaking changes may occur at any time!</b>
     <br />
     <a href="https://javadoc.io/doc/net.insprill/map-displays"><strong>View Javadocs »</strong></a>
     <br />